If It HAS To Happen: The Pros & Cons of 76 Place In Market East / Chinatown (but it doesn’t have to happen)

 Because NOW is the right time.

-Keep the South Philly sports lot in tact.
+Keep the South Philly sports lot intact.
 The City of Philadelphia can do something else with Market East because it still sucks.
 Don’t fuck up Chinatown and ruin a historical neighborhood with generations of family history.
-The way Chinatown is reacting to the news should tell us all we need to know about the situation.
+The way Chinatown representatives are reacting to the news should tell us all we need to know about the situation.
 They don’t deserve to be removed from their historical home.
 But we’ll still dive in further.

 The Arena in Market East